paulkarpenko/us-code-ui/uscode/title-15-commerce-and-trade/chapter-071-petroleum-overcharge-distribution-and-restitution.md

 ## § 4504.
 Statute of limitation
 **(a) In general**

-(1) Except as provided in subsection (b) of this section, the commencement of a civil enforcement action shall be barred unless such action is commenced before the later of—
+(1) Except as provided in subsection (b), the commencement of a civil enforcement action shall be barred unless such action is commenced before the later of—

   (A) September 30, 1988; or